Lodgers in Bayard Street Tenement, Five Cents a Spot

 1889.
 Gelatin silver print, printed 1957, 6 3/16 x 4 3/4" (15.7 x 12 cm)

-Jacob Riis was a journalist, social activist, and photographer in New York City.
-In 1878 Riis became a police reporter for the New York Tribune and was assigned to the area known as Mulberry Bend in Lower Manhattan, where the city’s worst slums and tenements were concentrated.
-Riis began to take photographs documenting the terrible living conditions.
-Lodgers in Bayard Street Tenement, Five Cents a Spot shows tenement dwellers caught in a candid moment, highlighting their overcrowded, dirty, and dangerous surroundings.
-Riis traveled around the tenements at night using the newly invented magnesium flash, which enabled him to surprise his subjects with a ball of blinding light.
+Journalist, photographer, and social activist Jacob Riis produced photographs and writings documenting poverty in New York City in the late 19th century, making the lives and living conditions of the working poor as widely visible as possible.
+In 1878, he became a police reporter for the New York Tribune and was assigned to the area known as Mulberry Bend in Lower Manhattan, where the city’s worst slums and tenements were concentrated.
+He began documenting the deplorable living conditions there, producing photographs like Lodgers in Bayard Street Tenement, Five Cents a Spot.
+In this image, he captures tenement dwellers in a candid moment, highlighting their overcrowded, dirty, and dangerously dilapidated surroundings.
+Riis would visit the tenements at night, whose darkness was compounded by the fact that many of the rooms in these buildings lacked windows.
+He compensated for this by using the newly invented magnesium flash, which produced a ball of blinding light that both illuminated these spaces and surprised his subjects.

-Riis presented these images in magic lantern lectures and published them in essays and eventually in his successful 1890 book, How the Other Half Lives: Studies among the Tenements.
-Despite controversy over his techniques and agenda, Riis’s photographs are widely credited as helping to bring attention and improvements to the degrading conditions in the tenements.
-His candid, raw style influenced subsequent generations of documentary photographers like Dorothea Lange and Walker Evans.
+Riis presented his images in magic lantern slide lectures and published them alongside essays and eventually in his successful 1890 book, How the Other Half Lives: Studies Among the Tenements of New York.
+Though his methods and motivations were not free of controversy, his photographs are widely credited with helping to bring attention and improvements to the degrading conditions in the tenements.
+His candid, raw style influenced later generations of documentary photographers, including Dorothea Lange and Walker Evans.

 One who uses a camera or other means to produce photographs.